idify/sidekiq_demo/README.md

 end
 ```

-This class needs to include the ```Sidekiq::Worker``` module, which we’ll discuss later, and have a perform method which contains the code that we want to run in the background.
+This class needs to include the ```Sidekiq::Worker``` module, and have a perform method which contains the code that we want to run in the background.
 We’ll move the syntax-highlighting code from the controller into this method.
 To do this we call PygmentsWorker.perform_async which will add the job to Redis and then call perform asynchronously.

 Now in the worker class we add the code to perform background process